Annita-LLC/Annita-Website-v3/backend/README.md

 ## Database Connection

 The backend uses connection pooling for efficient database access.
 Make sure your PostgreSQL server is running and accessible with the credentials in your `.env` file.

+For DigitalOcean deployments, SSL connections are automatically enabled.
+See [`DIGITALOCEAN_DEPLOYMENT.md`](./DIGITALOCEAN_DEPLOYMENT.md) for detailed deployment instructions.

+## Email Notifications

+The backend uses [Resend](https://resend.com) for sending email notifications:

+- **Form Submissions**: Admin notifications are sent when forms are submitted
+- **Confirmation Emails**: Users receive confirmation emails after submitting forms
+- **Waitlist**: Both admin notifications and user confirmations for waitlist signups

+Email sending is non-blocking - if email fails, form submissions still succeed and are saved to the database.

+## Deployment

+This backend is configured for deployment on **DigitalOcean App Platform**.
+See [`DIGITALOCEAN_DEPLOYMENT.md`](./DIGITALOCEAN_DEPLOYMENT.md) for complete deployment instructions.